UK travel giant Thomas Cook collapses, cancels all bookings | DW | 23.09.2019

 Plans to rescue stranded holidaymakers

-The UK government and the aviation regulator had drawn up a plan to use other airlines to bring Britons home.
+The UK government and the aviation regulator had drawn up a plan to use other airlines to bring Britons home, triggering the country's biggest repatriation effort since World War II.

 In Germany, one of Thomas Cook's biggest markets, insurance companies will help repatriate customers, according to an official.